Everything in Its Right Place: Writing

-Following the success of Radiohead's 1997 album OK Computer, the songwriter Thom Yorke had a mental breakdown.
+Following the success of Radiohead's 1997 album OK Computer, the songwriter, Thom Yorke, had a mental breakdown.
 He suffered from writer's block and became disillusioned with rock music.
 Instead, he listened almost exclusively to the electronic music of Warp artists such as Aphex Twin and Autechre, saying: "It was refreshing because the music was all structures and had no human voices in it.
 But I felt just as emotional about it as I'd ever felt about guitar music."

 Yorke bought a house in Cornwall and spent his time walking the cliffs and drawing, restricting his musical activity to playing his new grand piano.
 "Everything in Its Right Place" was the first song he wrote, followed by "Pyramid Song".
 Yorke described himself as a "shit piano player", and took inspiration from a quote by Tom Waits saying that ignorance of instruments gives him inspiration.
 Yorke said: "That's one of the reasons I wanted to get into computers and synths, because I didn't understand how the fuck they worked.
 I had no idea what ADSR meant."
-He would "endlessly" play the riff for "Everything in its Right Place", attempting to "meditate out of" his depression.
+He would "endlessly" play the "Everything in its Right Place" melody, attempting to "meditate out of" his depression.

-Yorke denied that the lyrics were "gibberish", and said they expressed the depression he experienced on the OK Computer tour.
+Yorke denied that the lyrics were gibberish, and said they expressed the depression he experienced on the OK Computer tour.
 He cited a performance at the NEC Arena in Birmingham, England, in 1997: "I came off at the end of that show sat in the dressing room and couldn't speak ...
 People were saying, 'You all right?'
 I knew people were speaking to me.
 But I couldn't hear them ...
 I'd just so had enough.
 And I was bored with saying I'd had enough."
+He said "Everything In Its Right Place" was about "trying to fit into the right place and the right box so you can connect".

-The line "Yesterday I woke up sucking a lemon" references the sour-faced expression Yorke said he wore "for three years".
-Yorke said the line was "pretty silly ...
-But I thought it was funny when I sang it.
-When I listened to it afterwards, it meant something else.”
+The line "yesterday I woke up sucking a lemon" references the sour-faced expression Yorke said he wore "for three years".
+He hesitated to use the line, but recorded it at the encouragement of Radiohead's producer, Nigel Godrich.
+Yorke said it was "pretty silly ...
+I thought it was funny when I sang it.
+When I listened to it afterwards, it meant something else."